shimberger/gohls/README.md

 ### 3. Run the server

 Execute the command `gohls serve -config <path-to-config>` e.g. `gohls serve -config gohls-config.json` to serve the videos specified by the config file.
-To make the server listen on another port just use the `serve` command with `--port` like so (the example uses port 7000): `gohls serve --port 7000 -config <path-to-config>`
+To make the server listen on another port or address just use the `serve` command with `--listen` like so (the example uses port 7000 on all interfaces): `gohls serve --listen 0.0.0.0:7000 -config <path-to-config>`

 ### 4. Open a web browser

-Visit the URL [http://localhost:8080](http://localhost:8080) to access the web interface.
+Visit the URL [http://127.0.0.1:8080](http://127.0.0.1:8080) to access the web interface.

 ## Contributing